lavaeater/turbo-rocket-ultra/README.md

 * Blood splatter
 * Death anim (really part of some other feature, might skip this

+I'm probably not going to do any of these, actually.
+I'll move on to the next stage of gameplay in the game, now that we can shoot some!

 ### Audio
 Nothing has been done with audio at all.
 * Sound for shots <- Done now, complete with shell casings dropping on the ground